Pull to refresh

 Overview

 The hard part nobody can fake is playing out in real time: who takes risks, who takes orders, who shoots if shot at, and who owns the political fallout when Hamas refuses to disarm.
-On January 8, former U.N. envoy Nickolay Mladenov was named director-general of the Board of Peace, giving the governance mechanism a face but not a solution.
-The U.S. is now planning to advance to Phase 2 without waiting for Hamas disarmament—acknowledging the central contradiction that the force was designed to resolve but cannot enforce.
+On January 8, former U.N. envoy Nickolay Mladenov was named director-general of the Board of Peace, a symbolic appointment that doesn't solve underlying governance challenges.
+The U.S. is now planning to advance to Phase 2 without waiting for Hamas disarmament, despite a fundamental contradiction in the force design.

 Key Indicators